 The group fell apart, but Maria’s interest in Suriname stayed.
 Aged 52, she braved its rainforests to document never-before-seen bugs.
 Her trip ended early when she contracted malaria, but she had all she needed to create her greatest book.
 The Metamorphosis of the Insects of Suriname was published in 1705 and became a hit all over Europe.
 Maria’s detailed illustrations amaze people to this day.

-Women in Science: 50 fearless pioneers who changed the world by Rachel Ignotofsky is available from 9 March (£12.99, Wren & Rook)
+Women in Science: 50 fearless pioneers who changed the world by Rachel Ignotofsky is available now (£12.99, Wren & Rook)